lucasscharenbroch/personal-site/content/blog/apl-tutorial.md

 ### Trains

 In general, forks and atops only encompass lists ("trains") of 2-3 functions/arrays.
-When there is a longer list (4+ functions/arrays in a row), the functions/arrays are grouped into a tree (where each node is either a function [leaf], array [leaf][^arr-in-train], atop [internal node with 2 children], or fork [internal node with three children]) which can be evaluated to a function.
+When there is a longer list (4+ functions/arrays in a row), the functions/arrays are grouped into a tree (where each node is either a function [leaf], array [leaf], atop [internal node with 2 children], or fork [internal node with three children]) which can be evaluated to a function.

 Below shows how these groupings are made.
 In general, all non-leaf nodes are forks except the root node, which is an atop iff the length of the train is even.